AzizulHakim96/weatherApp/README.md

 # weatherApp
-An weather app using python, tkinter and open weather API
+A weather app using python, tkinter and open weather API